glazou/story-map-journal-generator/README.md

 1. Install [Node.js](http://nodejs.org/)
 2. Download the application
 3. Run `npm install` in the application root
-4. Edit app/app.js with your credentials and an ArcGIS Online OAuth App ID, see [adding items for ArcGIS Online for Organizations users](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION1_0D1B620254F745AE84F394289F8AF44B) or [registering your application for ArcGIS for Developers users](https://developers.arcgis.com/authentication/signing-in-arcgis-online-users/#registering-your-application)
+4. Edit app/app.js with your credentials
-5. Optionally if you want to use the `webmap-x-y` type, edit app/app.js with a webmap ID (`webmapForEmbed`)
+5. Optionally, if you are going to use the `webmap-x-y` type, edit app/app.js with a webmap ID
 6. Run `node index`

 ### As a web application with OAuth authentication

 1. Download the application
 2. Deploy on a web server
-4. Edit app/app.js with an ArcGIS Online OAuth App ID, see [adding items for ArcGIS Online for Organizations users](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION1_0D1B620254F745AE84F394289F8AF44B) or [registering your application for ArcGIS for Developers users](https://developers.arcgis.com/authentication/signing-in-arcgis-online-users/#registering-your-application)
+4. Edit app/app.js with an ArcGIS Online OAuth App ID, see [adding apps for ArcGIS Online for Organizations users](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION1_0D1B620254F745AE84F394289F8AF44B) or [registering your application for ArcGIS for Developers users](https://developers.arcgis.com/authentication/signing-in-arcgis-online-users/#registering-your-application)
-5. Optionally if you want to use the `webmap-x-y` type, edit app/app.js with a webmap ID (`webmapForEmbed`)
+5. Optionally, if you are going to use the `webmap-x-y` type, edit app/app.js with a webmap ID
 6. Access the application over the web server

 ### As a web application with ArcGIS Online credentials